ClydeFrog04/PokemonCard/.github/PULL_REQUEST_TEMPLATE/root_pr_template.md

-## This should enforce when app folder changes
+## This should enforce when root folder changes